CloudSkills/azure-functions/3-Managing-Authentication-and-Secrets/3-Managing-Authentication-and-Secrets.md

 - (optional) Familiarity with PowerShell would be beneficial
 - An [Azure Subscription](https://azure.microsoft.com/en-us/), you can create a free account if you don't have an existing subscription
-- An Azure function app to integrate with Azure and create a new function in.
+- An Azure function app based on PowerShell to integrate with Azure and create a new function in.
 If you have the function app from post one in this series, you can use that.
 This post follows on from post two in this series and will be using the same function app `cloudskills20200406`

 ## Step 1 — Configuring a Managed Identity and Role Based Access Control

 There will be times in your functions that you want to read, modify and maybe even delete resources within your Azure subscriptions.
 By default, the functions you create do not have permission to manage any of your Azure resources, whether that be in the same or separate subscriptions.
 By configuring a managed identity and setting role-based access control, the function app (and therefore all functions within the function app) will have the permission to manipulate resources that you provided the managed identity access to.

-First, log in to the [Azure Portal](https://portal.azure.com/) and search for **Function App**.
-Our function app is called `cloudskills20200406`, so click on that.
-Yours will be called something different.
+First, log in to the [Azure Portal](https://portal.azure.com/), search for **Function App** and click on your function app.
+Our function app is called `cloudskills20200406`, yours will be called something different.

 ![step1-1-open-function-app](images/step1-1-open-function-app.png)